What is Mediation all about?

 However, if Mediation is not for you, Sharrock Pitman Legal have a team of quality lawyers who are well positioned to assist you.
 Their specialised focus is on caring for people in business and providing effective solutions to their vast array of legal needs.
-As Accredited Specialists in Commercial Law, Property Law, Commercial Litigation and Family Law, Sharrock Pitman Legal are able to provide high quality legal advice on all aspects of running a business, employment law issues and contested court and tribunal proceedings.
+As Accredited Specialists in Commercial Law, Property Law, Commercial Litigation and Family Law, Sharrock Pitman Legal are able to provide high quality legal advice on all aspects of running a business, employment law issues, contested court and tribunal proceedings, and family law matters.

 What disputes can be mediated?

-DisputeOver can mediate any dispute relating to businesses and not for profit organisations, in particular.
+DisputeOver can mediate any dispute relating to businesses and not for profit organisations.